braedynl/CSE231-020-SS20/FAQ.md

 bar_str = (fill_num * bar['fill']) + (empty_num * bar['empty'])  # combine
 ```

-**8. What are those small messages that appear next to file names?**
+**6. What are those small messages that appear next to file names?**

 [Commit messages](https://en.wikipedia.org/wiki/Commit_(version_control)).
 Whenever I make changes to the repository, one of the common version control practices is to describe what you, as the committer, changed.
 I keep them extremely brief since I'm the only one working on the repository.
 You can ignore them, they're more for my sake.

-**9. What is the ".md" file extension that you use?**
+**7. What is the ".md" file extension that you use?**

 [Markdown](https://en.wikipedia.org/wiki/Markdown).
-They're kinda like .txt files, but will convert all text into HTML script internally.
+They're kinda like text files, but will convert all text into HTML script internally.
 I use them because they're easy to write, and allow for extensive formatting.

-**10. What is the ".json" file extension that you use?**
+**8. What is the ".json" file extension that you use?**

 [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON).
-They're text files that store JavaScript object data, but most programming language (like Python) have libraries that read them.
-I use it a lot because it's extremely quick and readable.
+They're text files that store JavaScript object data, but most programming languages (like Python) have libraries that can read them.
+I use them because they're easy to read/write.

-**11. How did you prepare for CSE231 exams?**
+**9. How did you prepare for CSE231 exams?**

 I went through the past exams and took them as if they were the real deal -- timer and all.
 I went back through questions I got wrong with PythonTutor, and asked about ones I didn't understand on Piazza.

 Come exam day, I drank a ludicrous amount of coffee... though I don't recommend doing that.
 Drink coffee safely, [studies](https://link.springer.com/article/10.1007/s12603-014-0563-8) have shown that caffeine does indeed improve cognitive function.

-**12. Do you know any other programming languages?**
+**10. Do you know any other programming languages?**

 C, C++, JavaScript, and a minuscule amount of Java.
-I definitely use Python the most, however.
+I use Python the most, however.

-**13. Does the language you use in the real world matter?**
+**11. Does the programming language you use in the real-world matter?**

+Yes, but not in the way you might expect.
+The language you should use is dependent on what you're doing.
+Some languages will be better at one thing, and some languages will be better at another thing.

-Kind of, it depends on what you're doing.
-If you're making a desktop application, or need hyper-fast arithmetic, you'll want C or C++.
-If you're doing anything web-related, then JavaScript is, and will always be, the industry standard -- you should definitely learn JavaScript at some point if you're a CSE major, you're going to need it.
-Python/Java can be used for everything else, though Java is mostly being phased out in favor of Python.
+For example, if you're making a desktop application, or need hyper-fast arithmetic, you'll want C or C++.
+If you're doing anything web-related, then you'll definitely be working with JavaScript (or TypeScript as of late).
+Python or Java can be used for *pretty much* everything else, though Java is mostly being phased out in favor of Python.

-If you're interested in data science, machine learning, ethical hacking, web-scraping, or academic research, Python is your go-to (not a complete list).
+If you're interested in data science, machine learning, ethical hacking, web-scraping, or academic research, Python is your go-to.

-**14. What is your ethnic background?**

-I'm half white, half Korean.

-**15. Do you have social media?**

-Hardly.
-I have a Twitter and a Snapchat, but I'm rarely ever on my phone in the first place.
-Talk with me if you want to add me on something.

-**16. What code editor do you use?**
+**12. What code editor do you use?**

 [Visual Studio Code](https://code.visualstudio.com).

-**17. How do you type so fast?**
+**13. How do you type so fast?**

 Too much time spent writing essays in an IB high school.

-**18. Where can I apply to become a ULA for a CSE course?**
+**14. Where can I apply to become a ULA for this course?**

 [Here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
 I had to finish CSE232 before Dr. Enbody would hire me for CSE231, I'm unsure if that rule still applies.
-I'm sure other professors have restrictions like that.
+I'm sure other professors have restrictions like that, if you're looking to become a ULA for another course.

-**19. Do you need a 4.0 to become a ULA for this class?**
+**15. Do you need a 4.0 to become a ULA for this class?**

 Maybe?
 I actually have no idea, that'd be a good question for Dr. Enbody.
 If I had to guess, I'd say 3.5-4.0.
 Maybe 3.0 if you answer questions on Piazza frequently.
 You should still answer questions on Piazza even if you're in good standing grade-wise, it'll show that you're eager to help others.

-**20. Do you need to be a CSE major to become a ULA for this class?**
+**16. Do you need to be a CSE major to become a ULA for this class?**

 No, but Dr. Enbody probably wants you to be comfortable with programming in general.

-**21. How much do you get paid?**
+**17. How much do you get paid?**

 $11/hour, though MSU had to reduce everyone's wage a little because of COVID-19.

-**22. Can you give me a referral?**
+**18. Can you give me a referral?**

 If I think you got what it takes, then maybe.
 Talk to me about it.